 - Central zone: two active cases and 95 recovered

-- Three active cases and 9 recovered cases in zones to
+- Three active cases and eight recovered cases in zones

 - Additional information, including case totals, is online.